Pendelton C. Wallace Author, Adventurer

 Being an old dog, he spent most of his time napping or just laying in the shade.
 People walked up and down the docks and stopped to visit with him.
 Odin is a very social animal and loved all the attention.
 Whenever another boater took their little dog for a walk, they had to stop and see Odin on the way.

-became known as “the boat with the Great Dane on it.”
+We stayed in San Diego for two months.
+In that time, Odin became quite comfortable in his new environment.
+We became known as “the boat with the Great Dane on it.”

 Then came time to take our leave.
 As before, Dawn made arrangements for Odin stay in San Diego with our friends, Ron and Tina.
 Their dog, Thai, adored him and the little pug, Grady, from next door came over to play every day.
 Still, Odin was sad at losing his family.
 He moped around the house and spent hours looking out the window, pouting, waiting for his mom to return.

-Off the coast of Baja we hit a rock.
+f the coast of Baja we hit a rock.
 The shipwreck nearly cost us our lives.
 The collision put a hole in the boat and we almost lost her.
 Only Dawn’s quick thinking and the kindness of the pangueros (fishermen) of Abreojos saved our lives.

 We spent the longest week of my life trying to save the boat and get her towed back to Ensenada for repairs.